Asymmetry Analysis of Bilateral Shapes: Describing asymmetry

-Axis registration takes the form described in the previous paragraph.
-In terms of the human head, after registration, the left-right axis lies along the first coordinate axis.
-However, the position of the down-up and back-front axes are not clearly distinguished from one another.
-It is possible to tilt the head forwards or backwards while still preserving axis registration.

-In some settings it is possible to carry out a stronger version of registration, we will call \emph{basis registration}, in which all the coordinate axes have a natural interpretation.
-For example, for 3D measurements of the human head, the midplane is known as the sagittal plane, and it is natural to require the coordinate axes to have the following interpretations: \begin{itemize} \item coordinate 1: left-right \item coordinate 2: down-up \item coordinate 3: back-front \end{itemize} Figure \ref{axes} shows these coordinate axes on a human face.
-Further details are given in Section \ref{sec:smile}.
+In some settings it is possible to carry out a stronger version of registration than the axis registration, we will call \emph{basis registration}, in which all the coordinate axes have a natural interpretation.
+In our illustrative smile examples, for 3D measurements of the human head, the midplane is known as the sagittal plane, and it is natural to require the coordinate axes to have the following interpretations: \begin{itemize} \item[(a)] $x$-coordinate: left-right \item[(b)] $y$-coordinate: down-up \item[(c)] $z$-coordinate: back-front \end{itemize} Figure \ref{axes} shows these coordinate axes as well as the three planes on a human face which have been used in pre-registration for our smile data.
+That is, the $x$-axis is positioned horizontally on the face (positive direction is left from the view point of the subject), the $y$-axis is placed vertically on the face (positive direction is upward), whereas the $z$-axis is positioned in the direction inwards and outwards of the face (positive direction is outward), see Figure \ref{axes}.

-To carry out axis registration it is necessary to know or estimate the midplane.
-There are three typical scenarios: (a) the midplane is known a priori; (b) the midplane has been estimated using expert knowledge, perhaps involving information beyond the landmarks themselves; or (c) the midplane is estimated from the landmark positions using Procrustes analysis.
-Scenario (c) is described in detail in Appendix \ref{sec:midplane-estimation} following \citet{kvm2000} and \citet{kvm2001}.